lgiordani/postage/README.md

     pass
 ```

+The catching method is arbitrarily called `msg_echo()` and decorated with `MessageHandler`, whose parameters are the type of the message (`command`, that means we are instructing a component to do something for us), and its name (`echo`, set calling the `message_echo()` method).
+The `msg_echo()` method must accept one parameter, besides `self`, that is the content of the message.
+The content is not the entire message, but a dictionary containing only the payload; in this case, for a `command` message, the

 Seems overkill?
 Indeed, for such a simple application, it is.
-The following example will hopefully show how those structures heavily simplify complex tasks.
+The following examples will hopefully show how those structures heavily simplify complex tasks.

 To run the example just open two shells, execute `python echo_receive.py` in the first one and `python echo_send.py` in the second.
 If you get a `pika.exceptions.ProbableAuthenticationError` exception please check the configuration of the RabbitMQ server; you need to have a `/` virtual host and the `guest` user shall be active with password `guest`.